-- 4.23 Recognising the sensitive landscape setting of Wimborne St Giles located within the Cranborne Chase Area of Outstanding Natural Beauty (AONB) the options differ in two key ways.
+- 4.25 Recognising the sensitive landscape setting of Wimborne St Giles located within the Cranborne Chase National Landscape (Formerly AONB - Area of Outstanding Natural Beauty) the options differ in two key ways.
 Firstly, by the distribution of growth, and secondly, by scale of growth.
 Whilst Option A distributes growth more widely through the neighbourhood area, no single site would deliver more than two homes.
 It is likely that such low growth at sites could be more readily integrated with the existing landscape whilst retaining key landscape features that contribute to overall character (including key views).
-Option B proposes a single larger site, minimising the dispersal of growth through the neighbourhood area, but delivering around 22 homes on a single site at the eastern settlement edge.
-Development would provide a continued urban link between West View and Park Lane and has much greater potential to impact upon views to and from the east, though these impacts could likely be avoided with mitigation. - 4.24 In recognition of the above, significant impacts cannot be ruled out at this stage (pre-mitigation) in relation to Option B (and thus inherently Option C also, though recognising this relates to the larger site allocation included).
+Option B proposes a single larger site, minimising the dispersal of growth through the neighbourhood area, but delivering up to 22 homes on a single site at the eastern settlement edge.
+Consultation feedback from the AONB Partnership identify this site would constitute major development within the National Landscape.
+Development would provide a continued urban link between West View and Park Lane and has much greater potential to impact upon views to and from the east, though these impacts could likely be avoided with mitigation. - 4.26 In recognition of the above, significant impacts cannot be ruled out at this stage (pre-mitigation) in relation to Option B (and thus inherently Option C also, though recognising this relates to the larger site allocation included).
 However, it is likely that mitigation considerations could reduce the significance of the likely effects under Option B (and Option C).
 Significant effects are considered far less likely under Option A which limits growth at any given location to no more than two dwellings.
 For this reason, Option A is ranked more favourably than Options B and C.